 - Check your blood sugar as you have been told by your doctor.

 - Dizziness, sleepiness, and feeling less stable may happen with Abilify (aripiprazole injection).
 These may lead to falling, which can cause broken bones or other health problems.

 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these have been deadly.
 This medicine is not approved to treat mental problems caused by dementia.

 - If you are 65 or older, use Abilify (aripiprazole injection) with care.
 You could have more side effects.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Abilify (aripiprazole injection) while you are pregnant.

-- Taking Abilify (aripiprazole injection) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Abilify (aripiprazole injection) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Abilify) best taken?

 Use Abilify (aripiprazole injection) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.